itskharina/Pet-Adoption-API/README.md

 ## Overview

 ### The challenge
-- This repository is created for the assignment as part of CFGdegree.
+- This repository is created for the assignment as part of the CFGdegree.
 The main goal of this project is to design and implement an API using Flask.
+I'll be working independently.
-- - In this assignment, GitHub will be utilized for version control and documentation.
+- In this assignment, GitHub will be utilized for version control and documentation.
 - I'll be storing files, tracking changes and issuing pull requests.

 ### Previous CFG Projects